namtoki/English/03_usage_verb.md

 - [phrasal] fold up:                    を折りたたむ
 - [phrasal] hope for:                   We have been `hoping for` a pay raise.
 - [phrasal] look into:                  I want to `look into` the murder case more closer because something is strange.
-- [phrasal] move forward with:          Once the contract is signed, we can `move forward with` the process
+- [phrasal] move forward with:          (計画など)を進める / Once the contract is signed, we can `move forward with` the process
 - [phrasal] move forward/up:            Let’s `move` the Friday meeting `forward` to Thursday. / Let’s `move` the deadline `up` by three days.
 - [phrasal] narrow down:                This question is, how long will it take to `narrow down` the list.
 - [phrasal] push back:                  We can `move up` or `push back` the schedule to accommodate your availability.